-Currently, CFD can only be traded by sophisticated investors (i.e., any person who falls within any of the categories of investors set out in Part 1 of Schedule 6 and 7 of the CMSA).
+Currently, CFD can only be traded by sophisticated investors (i.e., any person who is determined to be a sophisticated investor under the Guidelines on Categories of Sophisticated Investors).
 CFD is a complex leveraged product, and investors are advised to fully understand the risks associated with CFD before trading them.